All 16 Knife Shops in Kappabashi, Tokyo — Complete Guide (2026)

 Kappabashi Kitchen Town (合羽橋道具街) is Tokyo's legendary kitchen supply district — and the #1 destination in Japan for buying Japanese knives.
 Located between Asakusa and Ueno, this 800-meter street is home to 16 dedicated knife specialty shops, each offering unique selections and expertise.

-This guide covers all 16 knife shops on the street — from our partner shops with exclusive ZDP-189 steel to century-old institutions.
+This guide covers all 16 knife shops on the street — from specialist stores carrying exclusive ZDP-189 steel to century-old institutions.
 Whether you're a professional chef or a home cook looking for your first Japanese knife, Kappabashi has the perfect shop for you.
+Not sure which maker to look for?
+Our Japanese knife brands comparison ranks Shun, Tojiro, MAC, Misono and more before you go.

 Why Kappabashi for Knives?